dotWee/OpenKWSolver/README.md

 -----

 minSDK: 16 (4.1 Jelly Bean)
-targetSDK: 21 (5.0 Lollipop)
+<br>targetSDK: 21 (5.0 Lollipop)

-To use OpenKWSolver, you need an account on [9kw.eu](http://www.9kw.eu/), as well as an API-Key (grab one at [9kw.eu/userapi](http://www.9kw.eu/userapi.html)). <br>
+To use OpenKWSolver, you need an account on [9kw.eu](http://www.9kw.eu/), as well as an API-Key (grab one at [9kw.eu/userapi](http://www.9kw.eu/userapi.html)).
-Latest stable release (v1.2) is available [here](https://github.com/dotWee/OpenKWSolver/blob/master/app-release.apk?raw=true) or as debug-version [here](https://github.com/dotWee/OpenKWSolver/blob/master/app-debug.apk?raw=true) as well as under the release-section of this github repository.
+<br>Latest stable release (v1.2) is available [here](https://github.com/dotWee/OpenKWSolver/blob/master/app-release.apk?raw=true) or as debug-version [here](https://github.com/dotWee/OpenKWSolver/blob/master/app-debug.apk?raw=true) as well as under the release-section of this github repository.

 Checksums
 ---------